MicroEJ/docs/VEEPortingGuide/systemView.rst

 This file can be modified to fit your system configuration:

    * Update ``SYSVIEW_APP_NAME``, ``SYSVIEW_DEVICE_NAME``, and ``SYSVIEW_RAM_BASE`` defines to fit your system information.
-   * To add MicroEJ Java threads management in SystemView tasks initialization:
+   * To add MicroEJ threads management in SystemView tasks initialization:

       * Add these includes ``#include "task.h"``, ``#include "LLMJVM_MONITOR_SYSVIEW.h"``, ``#include "LLTRACE_SYSVIEW_configuration.h"``, ``#include "SEGGER_SYSVIEW_configuration.h"``
         and the include that declares the external variable ``pvMEJCoreEngineTask``. ``pvMEJCoreEngineTask`` must be the FreeRTOS task handle